 THE DAN SEKELLICK VISUAL ARTS GALLERY

-Join us for an artist reception on Feb.
-1 from 4 to 6 p.m.
+Join us for an artist reception on April 12 from 2 to 4 p.m.

 Submit your work for the August 2025 Juried Art Show, a collaboration with A Still Small Voice 4U.